CoffeeTronics/PyKit-Explorer-Code-Modules/README.md

 ## Hackathon Reference

 This library converts the board hardware tests into reusable, importable modules.
-Pick the modules your project needs, drop them into the `CIRCUITPY` drive, and call their APIs from your `code.py`.
+Pick the modules your project needs, drop them into the `/lib` folder in `CIRCUITPY` drive, and call their APIs from your `code.py`.

 ---